knative/func/docs/guides/nodejs.md

 ### `log`
 Provides a logging object that can be used to write output to the cluster logs.
-The log adheres to the Pino logging API (https://getpino.io/#/docs/api).
+The log adheres to the Pino logging API.
+For detailed documentation on this logging instance, see the Pino API documentation (https://getpino.io/#/docs/api).

 #### Example
 ```js